The Irony of Apoliticism in the Theosophical Movement

 This is exactly what the conspiracists accuse Theosophy of being a harbinger of, although ignorant to the conflict within the society of those that fought from within against it and for the original aim of the Theosophical Movement.
 If you ask me, it is the conspiracists who believe such beings exist far more than we do, because we regarded their beliefs as delusions and distorted exaggerations.

 When Annie Besant attempted to orient the T.S. in India towards a theistic cult with the organization begun by George Arundale, its timid cult leader, Krishnamurti, he later rejected it all as a lie.
 Although, Krishnamurti appears to have carried on his own interpretation of the role of a literal “world teacher” in his own way.
 Looking back then, Krishnamurti referred to Leadbeater as evil.
 The Theosophical Society, already reeling from the Hodgson Report declaring H.P.B. a fraud, and in the next generation, Leadbeater’s rape charges, had dealt the final blow to the credibility and reputation of the Theosophical Movement.
 Many believed Theosophy was an idea that ran counter to tradition.
-Rene Guenon defended theosophy, but criticized the modern Theosophists, referring to it as a theosophism and ‘anti-tradition,’ although his condemnation is based on a conflation of the conflicting ideas between the two time periods in the Theosophical Society.
+Rene Guenon defended theosophy, but criticized the modern Theosophists, referring to it as a Theosophism and ‘anti-tradition,’ although his condemnation is based on a conflation of the conflicting ideas between the two time periods in the Theosophical Society.

 Annie Besant view of Theosophy in her words, was that Theosophy had answers for all questions, explanations for all phenomena, and has no unsolved problems.
 H.P.
 Blavatsky presented Theosophy in a similar manner, as a ‘solution to everything.’
-Besant wrote, that Theosophy is supra-religion and supra-science, but if this is so, is it also supra-political?
-If the T.S. became a political body of action, would it had functioned like the Italian Carbonari?
-What does it become in practice?

 Strange controversial “race doctrines” and racial politics would be begotten by a social movement manifested out of even Blavatsky’s writings if misunderstood, like the Austrian theosophist, Jörg Lanz von Liebenfels — founder of the Ostara.
 In this instance, concerning the ‘Veddas, Bushmen, and few African tribes,’ she or her teachers believed the “sacred spark” misses in them, and nothing may develop them.
-A few lines are what interest people far more than the many passages, which appear to contradict the notion of racism.
-Never does H.P.B. advocate selective breeding, euthanasia, eugenics, abortion, and racial segregation, but to the contrary.
+A few lines are what interest people far more than the many passages that contradicts scientific racism.
+Never does H.P.B. advocate selective breeding, euthanasia, eugenics, abortion or racial segregation, and Theosophists have not as a Society demanded any of these positions in government policy.

 Yes, all life is interdependent.
 It is a fact, but how does that work for an economy and the concept of the State?
 Since, all life is interdependent, then what does that mean for individual freedoms, liberty, law, and does it mean we should now all become one global federal union — one world government?
 You see how much political questions factor into this?